Clastify logo

 Purity and melting point

-In a practical, you pack the sample into a thin capillary tube and place it in a melting point apparatus.
+In a practical, pack the sample into a thin capillary tube and place it in a melting point apparatus.
 Record the temperature when melting first begins and when the last solid disappears.
 That range tells you more than a single neat number when the sample is impure.

 Choosing a separation method